openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 Note that core-v-verif tries to support all simulators and this requires support from OpenHW Group members.
 From time to time a Makefile for a specific simulator will not see a lot of use and will inevidibly suffer from bit-rot.
-If you notice an issue with a simulator-specific Makefile, please do raise an issue.
+If you notice an issue with a simulator-specific Makefile, please either raise a GitHub issue, or better yet, a pull-request with a fix.

 Verifying other Cores
 ~~~~~~~~~~~~~~~~~~~~~